guppyfish123/SOC_Lab/README.md

 Shuffle, an Automation Suite with an extensive range of connectors to popular software, excels in facilitating seamless notification-to-action across multiple resources.
 Discover more about Shuffle here [Link](https://shuffler.io/).

 ### <img align="center" src="https://files.softicons.com/download/social-media-icons/free-social-media-icons-by-uiconstock/png/512x512/AWS-Icon.png" height="30px" width="30px"> &nbsp;&nbsp;  AWS
-AWS, a powerful SaaS platform, anchors our lab by utilizing E3 instances to create VMs hosting all our servers.
+AWS, an industry leading cloud providing, anchors our lab by utilizing E3 instances to create VMs hosting all our servers.
 Harness the scalability and flexibility of AWS here [Link](https://aws.amazon.com/).
+<br><br>

+## Key TakeAways
+Throughout this lab, we will delve into various skill sets and cover a wide range of topics.
+Our primary focus, however, will be on securing our environment and adhering to industry best practices to fortify our lab against external threats.
+Some key concepts covered in this lab include:
+- Utilizing a Key Vault (AWS Secret Manager) for storing sensitive credentials
+- Configuring firewall security settings for our virtual machines
+- Implementing Identity Access Management (IAM)
+- Hardening devices for enhanced security
+- Emphasizing patch management and automation
+- Securing traffic over TLS using self-signed certificates
+- Designing production-level system architecture